Last Updated on: 29th September 2023, 10:40 pm

 What Are the Best Plants for Bedroom Air Quality?

 If you’re looking for plants that’ll improve oxygenation in your bedroom, don’t just visit the local garden center and pick whatever looks prettiest.
 Not all plant life enhances air quality.

-The question you need to ask yourself may not be “which plant purifies the air the most?” and more “which plant is best suited to my space and décor?”
+The question you need to ask yourself may not be, “Which plant purifies the air the most?” and “Which plant is best suited to my space and décor?”

 Here are some plants commonly used to improve the oxygen supply in a bedroom:

 The spider plant is among the most popular indoor plants.

 Named for their easily identifiable, sprawling leaves that dangle, they are among the hardiest plants.

 A complete novice can successfully take care of a spider plant.

 Spider plants thrive in cool conditions, making them ideal for sleep.
 They can grow in dim light.

 If you occasionally forget to water a spider plant for a few days, it won’t matter.